Himanshimittal051104/Alzheimer_Diagnosis_CNN/README.md

 In this project:

-- MRI brain images are preprocessed and transformed
+- MRI brain images are preprocessed and transformed.
-- A CNN model is built and trained using **PyTorch**
+- CNN models are built and trained using **PyTorch**.
-- Different CNN configurations and regularization techniques are experimentally evaluated
+- Different CNN configurations and techniques are experimentally evaluated.
+- A pretrained **ResNet-18** model is also evaluated using transfer learning.
 - Model performance is evaluated using:
   - Accuracy
   - Precision